 This is called neuroplasticity.
 It’s the power of mental fitness.

-When employees are mentally fit, they can focus better at work.
+When employees are mentally fit, they can focus better on work.
 They are more:

 Mental fitness is one of the best habits your company can make and promote.